raineorshine/sublime-text-quick-file-move/README.md

-#Sublime Text 2 Quick File Move
+# Sublime Text 2 Quick File Move

-A simple ST2 plugin to help you move or rename your files
+A simple ST2 plugin to help you move or rename your files.

+If the file is in a git repo, uses `git mv` instead of the os `mv` command.

 ### If you want more functions, try [SideBarEnhancements](https://github.com/titoBouzout/SideBarEnhancements):